covi-id/cid-documentation/README.md

 ### User Check In

-Below is the sequence diagram for this process:
+Below is the sequence diagram for a user checking in to an organisation:

 <div align="center">
     <img src="./imgs/AddCheckIn.png">
 </div>

 ### User Check Out

-Below is the sequence diagram for this process:
+Below is the sequence diagram for a user checking out of an organisation:

 <div align="center">
     <img src="./imgs/AddCheckOut.png">
 </div>

 ### User Cancels Check In

 The status is checked, but the counter for that location is not updated.
+The canceled entry is still recorded.

 <div align="center">
     <img src="./imgs/CheckCanceled.png">